HawgBeat - Freshman Fisher shines in Arkansas' shutout win over JMU

 Arkansas was not particularly successful with runners on base, as the Hogs were 4-16 at the plate with runners on.
 The Razorbacks left eight total batters on base and they were 1-3 with the bases loaded on the afternoon.

-Shortstop Wehiwa Aloy was the only Arkansas play with multiple hits (2) and Ben McLaughlin's two RBIs from a first inning single led the team on the
+Shortstop Wehiwa Aloy was the only Arkansas play with multiple hits (2) and Ben McLaughlin's two RBIs from a first inning single led the team.

+"We’ve got to start picking up some runs when we have an opportunity, and a lot of times it’s with two outs," Van Horn said.
+"That’s how you build up a lead or catch up.
+But yeah, just good win.
+It’s a big difference between winning three out of four and winning 2-2 in an opening series like this."

 Fisher began his career with a 12-pitch first inning in which he retired the first three batters he faced in college baseball.
 Kendall Diggs led the bottom half off with a single and Hudson White then reached via an error, which allowed McLaughlin to drive both home with a two-run single in the next at bat.